Rethinking Kullback-Leibler Divergence in Knowledge Distillation for Large Language Models: Experiments

-\paragraph{Training} For training data, we employ the instruction response dataset following \citet{DBLP:journals/corr/abs-2306-08543}, which is built from databricks-dolly-15k\footnote{https://github.com/databrickslabs/dolly/tree/master} and contains 14k samples for training, 500 samples for valid, and 500 samples for testing.
+\paragraph{Training} For training data, we employ the instruction response dataset following \citet{DBLP:journals/corr/abs-2306-08543}, which is built from databricks-dolly-15k\footnote{ \href{https://github.com/databrickslabs/dolly/tree/master}{databrickslabs}} and contains 14k samples for training, 500 samples for validation, and 500 samples for testing.
 We first fine-tune the teacher model and then distill the teacher model.
-For teacher models, we select GPT-2 \citep{radford2019language} with 1.5B parameters and Llama \citep{DBLP:journals/corr/abs-2302-13971} with 7B parameters.
-Meanwhile, the students are GPT-2 with 120M parameters and TinyLlama \citep{zhang2024tinyllama} with 1.1B parameters\footnote{https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1195k-token-2.5T}, respectively.
+For teacher models, we select GPT-2 \citep{radford2019language} with 1.5B parameters and LLaMA \citep{DBLP:journals/corr/abs-2302-13971} with 6.7B parameters.
+Meanwhile, the students are GPT-2 with 120M parameters and TinyLLaMA \citep{zhang2024tinyllama} with 1.1B parameters\footnote{\href{https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1195k-token-2.5T}{TinyLLaMA 1.1B}}, respectively.

 In AKL, we set $\mu$ as 0.5 and the gap function $\epsilon(p(z),q(z))=|p(z)-q(z)|$.
 For GPT-2, we set the batch size as 32 and train for 20 epochs.
 The learning rate is 5e-4.
-For TinyLlama, we set the batch size as 60 and train for 10 epochs.
+For TinyLLaMA, we set the batch size as 60 and train for 10 epochs.
 The learning rate is 1e-5.
 For all students, the maximum input length is 512.
 It takes around 1h to train on 4 Nvidia A100 GPUs.